-Strategic: CD is Focused: CD based on targeted projects are projects aimed at formulated on mutually assessed fundamental enhancement and and agreed reform of regulatory needs; and in line and supervisory with the recipient's strategic goals frameworks as a whole, over a 2-4 and ability to absorb the CD. year timeframe.
-Innovative: Methods of CD Efficient: delivery are adjusted Practical durable CD is delivered to recipient circumstances.
-TA through and training multilateral resources, IMF/ expandable PFTAC coordination projects. and time constraints.
+Strategic: CD is Focused: CD based on targeted projects are projects aimed at formulated on mutually assessed fundamental enhancement and and agreed needs; and in line reform of regulatory and supervisory with the recipient's frameworks as a strategic goals whole, over a 2-4 and ability to vear timeframe. absorb the CD.
+Innovative: Methods of CD Efficient: Practical durable delivery are adjusted to recipient CD is delivered circumstances, TA through and training multilateral resources, IMF/ expandable PFTAC coordination projects. and time constraints.